rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 Sequence break: skip a part of the snaketrain ride

-Using Poseidon Tremble slide glitch, Kratos can fly directly back into the Tower without bothering with the rest of the snake ride.
-Going upstairs, nothing is loaded at the roof level first - and not even the camera follows Kratos there.
+Using Poseidon Tremble slide glitch, Kratos can fly directly back into the Tower from the final slide sequence.
+This skips a fairly lengthy cutscene and isn't too hard to do even in an RTA.
+Going upstairs, nothing is loaded on the roof at first - and not even the camera follows Kratos there.
 But the solution is to just wait near the ladder for the game to finish loading the necessary data.
 After that the Manticore fight and cutscenes before it start like normal.
-This should save something like 40-50 seconds and is not too difficult to do.

 However, if you do fail the trick, there is no checkpoint close by and so the game sends Kratos back to the last part of the autoscroller - almost two